The Gospel of

 22And in response Jesus says to them, "Have faith in God.
 23Truly I tell you, whoever can say to this mountain, 'Be lifted up and thrown into the sea,' and it is not being questioned in his heart, but he is believing that what he is saying is happening, it will happen for him.

-24"Therefore I tell you, all things, whatever you are asking for in prayer, believe that you have received it, and it will happen for you.
+24"Therefore I tell you, whatever you are asking for in prayer, believe that you have received it, and it will happen for you.
 25Also, when you stand praying, forgive, if you are holding anything against anyone, so that your Father in heaven may also forgive you your trespasses."

 The Authorities Question Jesus' Authority